romarcg/thymio_course_skeleton/how_to_thymio/README.md

 1. Turn up the switch on the right of the main computer.

  > Two LEDs on top of the main computer will turn on and a sound will play.
 Red LED indicates that the switch is up, blue LED indicates that the computer is *operating*.
+The system will go through some phases where different leds light up.

-2. Wait until the `back` arrow on the base starts to blink red.
+2. Wait until the red led on the `back` arrow on the base starts to blink (the whole boot process should take about 1 minute).
    1. If the LED is blinking it means ROS is ready.
    2. If there is no blinking, something went wrong (see [fix](#appendices) for corruption error or request help).